After delivery FAQ's

 - Three to four days postpartum, your breasts will feel heavy and become swollen

-- This is due to: increase in blood flow, swelling of surrounding tissue, accumulation of milk
+- This is due to: increase in blood flow, swelling of surrounding tissue,

 Some effective treatment measures for engorgement